ZechangSun/SpecViewer/README.md

 # SpecViewer
-A simple visualization tool for astronmers.
+A simple visualization tool for astronomers.

 ## Dependencies
 - Python >= 3.7.4